mlpack/mlpack/doc/user/bindings/cli.md

         [--output_model_file <string>]
 ```

 An implementation of several collaborative filtering (CF) techniques for recommender systems.
 This can be used to train a new CF model, or use an existing CF model to compute recommendations.
-[Detailed documentation](#cf_detailed-documentation)
+[Detailed documentation](#cf_detailed-documentation).